episerver-services/saas-cms-fe-starter/docs/testing.md

-# 🧪 Testing Strategy (Placeholder)
+# 🧪 Testing Strategy

 This document outlines the testing strategy for this frontend project.
-It serves as a placeholder and can be fully fleshed out if and when the client requires a comprehensive test coverage and documentation policy.
+It serves as a reference and can be expanded if the client requires a comprehensive coverage or documentation policy.

-_Last updated: 29 July 2025_
+_Last updated: 09 September 2025_

 ---